jasonsjones/simple-data-cache/README.md

-# Dictionary Data Structure
+# Simple Data Store

 ## Description

-This is a javascript implementation of a [dictionary](http://en.wikipedia.org/wiki/Associative_array) data structure.
+This is a javascript implementation of a [dictionary](http://en.wikipedia.org/wiki/Associative_array) data structure that represents a very simple, but effective, data store.

 *For specific examples and documentation, see the below sections*